anamaria1-png/IntroductionToRobotics/README.md

 ## Homework 5
 Create a stopwatch timer utilizing a 4-digit 7-segment display and three buttons.
 The timer should measure time in tenths of a second and include a lap-saving feature, resembling the fundamental stopwatch functions commonly found on smartphones.

+## Homework 6
+This is a more ample project, including: Arduino Uno Board•Ultrasonic Sensor (HC-SR04)•LDR (Light-Dependent Resistor) aka Photocell aka Photoresistor aka LightSensor•RGB LED•Resistors as needed•Breadboard and connecting wires.
+The purpose of the project is to a menu structure , with sensor Settings,  Ultrasonic Alert Threshold and LDR Alert Threshold and then to go back to the menu.Then we need to reset the logger data, with a simple message with options of answear ''yes'' or ''no''.We have also a system Status to check current status and healthL Current Sensor Readings, Current Sensor Settings and  Display Logged Data.
+We also need to have a system for the RGB LED Control.